Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 Clueless Chad.
 “Naive” enough to think the “baes” are into him.
 Ba dum tss.

-Naive Bayes is that one friend that makes huge decisions based on the tiniest clues.
+Naive Bayes is that one friend who makes huge decisions based on the tiniest clues.

-But the difference between Naives Bayes and Clueless Chad?
+But the difference between Naive Bayes and Clueless Chad?

 Naive Bayes actually gets it right.